-Alaskan born Daniel Brauchli (brow klee) is a musician and artist who has been playing, designing and building musical instruments for over thirty years.
+Alaskan born Daniel Brauchli (brow klee) is a musician and artist who has been playing, designing and building musical instruments for over fifty years.
 Now living in Tasmania, Daniel is making original designs of guitars, mandolins, etc, that combine the powerful acoustic properties of carbon fiber bracing, with beautiful Tasmanian timbers.

 Theory and Concepts

 One of the best modern acoustic models is the speaker box.
 A sensitive ultralight speaker cone in a box made of heavy non-moving material is capable of producing almost any frequency at high volume.
 The acoustic concepts applied to speaker box design are just as relevant to musical instruments.